sinux-l5d/studentbox-doc/content/project/goals.md

 - project
 ---

 Here I cover everything I _would like_ to see in the final project.
-The steps to archives sub-goals is described in the [[project/road-map|road map]].
+The steps to archives sub-goals is described in the [[road-map|road map]].

 # Back end